 I wrote this essay in 1962 at the age of 16 when I was a junior in high school.
-It was published in the local newspaper.
-I have shared this essay with people I have met in every phase of my life.
-Since it is an evergreen message with a universal theme, I now share it with you.
-Keep in mind that I was only 16 with I penned it with my own hand.
+The essay was published in the local newspaper.
+Since it is an evergreen message with a universal theme, it is still worth reading in 2017 when I am 71 years old. --- Margaret Jackson Minnicks

 As defined in most dictionaries, life is a period of existence, but to me life is not just that.
 It is a way of living and life is living itself.
 It is loyalty, love, hope, time, patience, courage, faith, strength, enjoyment, smiles, perseverance, happiness and all of the other beautiful things we often think about.